EddTally/Web-Project/README.md

 If I specify a twitch channel it has priority over the VOD, I do not want to load a twitch channel.

+GET http://ad.doubleclick.net/ddm/ad/javwppyr/xscaivj/p0vfr/;ord=1513547641772? net::ERR_BLOCKED_BY_CLIENT
+The above Console errors happen if you have adblock enabled.
+This is fine.

 SlideShow for bulldog images
 https://www.w3schools.com/howto/howto_js_slideshow.asp